n00b3st/myHost/README.md

-# myHost rep for test
+# myHost rep for test and learn